 Life moves quickly.
-As we go from one milestone to another, our circumstances change — and so do your life insurance needs.
+As you go from one milestone to another, your circumstances change — and so do your life insurance needs.
 Here are a few milestones that could affect your need for coverage and/or warrant a review of your current policy.

-- Quick Tip: Divorce While more marriages are successful, about 39%1 of American couples divorce.
-At the time, they may not be thinking about their life insurance.
+Divorce While more marriages are successful, about 39%1 of American couples divorce.
+At the time, spouses may not be thinking about their life insurance.
 If this happens, reach out to your licensed insurance professional to assess your coverage needs and your designated beneficiaries.

 Also, if you own a family business, talk with a business planning professional about establishing a business succession plan.
 These are typically funded with life insurance and can help ensure that your business passes along seamlessly to the next generation of owners.